Ashish Nadar, Scholar — Thesis: Secure Systems Should Be Explainable

 Secure Systems Should Be Explainable

-Secure, operable software is not a set of tools—it is a set of repeatable decisions, artifacts, and controls that remain defensible as systems scale.
+Scholar Ashish Nadar argues that secure, operable software is not a set of tools - it is a set of repeatable decisions, artifacts, and controls that remain defensible as systems scale.

 The Thesis in Practice